tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/01/lesson.md

 *__Class 2__*

 1. Why Manage Data: Data Management and Data Sharing (cont.
 10 min)
+  - Data [Sharing Snafu](https://www.youtube.com/watch?v=N2zK3sAtr-4) in 3 short acts
+  - up to slide 9 is review (use as appropriate for conversation and time)
+2. Review readings
+  - Holdren
+    - Clearly for data sharing - implications for the environment (his background)
+    - implications for other fields? biotechnology, engineering, computer science, physics?
+Take some time to think about other fields
+    - are there other fields allied to the environment that would suppport open data
+    - are there certain fields that would be opposed to open data?
+    - emphasize that this is for federal agencies mostly, and then federally funded research
+  - NSF
-  - review readings
+    -
-2. arguments for and against data sharing
+3. arguments for and against data sharing
+  - really thinking about the 'open data' debate
-  - split class in two groups: one group for data sharing, one against
+  - split class in two groups: one group for data sharing, one against (for two people a little different)
   - 10 minutes to brainstorm arguments
   - 10 minutes to present arguments (style as debate)
-3. Revisit arguments as lecture (15 minutes)
+4. Revisit arguments as lecture (15 minutes)
   - fill in any gaps from debate
-4. Shareout: personal data management snafus (ask for volunteers) (10 minutes)
+5. Shareout: personal data management snafus (tell some stories or ask for volunteers) (10 minutes)

 ---